 Goodlettsville in Sumner County, Tennessee — The American South (East South Central)

 Location.
-36° 19.35′ N, 86° 41.4′ W. Marker is in Goodlettsville, Tennessee, in Sumner County.
-Marker can be reached from Caldwell Drive near Jackson Road.
+36° 19.361′ N, 86° 41.427′ W. Marker is in Goodlettsville, Tennessee, in Sumner County.
+Marker is on Caldwell Drive.
 Touch for map.
+The marker is located in Moss-Wright Park.
 Marker is in this post office area: Goodlettsville TN 37072, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Mansker's Station (within shouting distance of this marker); Bowen Plantation House (about 400 feet away, measured in a direct line); Mansker Creek (about 500 feet away); Mansker’s First Fort (approx. 0.6 miles away); William Bowen House (approx. 0.6 miles away); Goodlettsville Cumberland Presbyterian Church Casper Mansker (approx. 1.3 miles away); Davidson County/Sumner County (approx. 1.3 miles away).
+First Long Hunters (within shouting distance of this marker); Bowen Plantation House (about 500 feet away, measured in a direct line); Mansker Creek (about 600 feet away); Mansker’s First Fort (approx. 0.6 miles away); William Bowen House (approx. 0.6 miles away); Goodlettsville Cumberland Presbyterian Church (approx. 1.3 miles away); Casper Mansker (approx. 1.3 miles away); Davidson County/Sumner County (approx. 1.4 miles away).
 Touch for a list and map of all markers in Goodlettsville.

 Categories. • Forts, Castles • Settlements & Settlers •

 Credits.
 This page was last revised on March 7, 2019.
 This page originally submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 471 times since then and 21 times this year.
 Photos: 1, 2, 3. submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
 4. submitted on March 7, 2019, by J. Makali Bruton of Querétaro, Mexico. • Bill Pfingsten was the editor who published this page.